 Yay for Anniversaries, Friends, and Cake!

-We don’t often bake dog-friendly cakes here, other than barkday parties (of course!), but I couldn’t resist.
-This red velvet pupcake recipe was created and shared for our blogiversary.
-Three years ago (after much encouragement from folks who knew about my crazy treats and toys) the dogs got their own blog and the makings of Dalmatian DIY were born.
-Thanks to all of you who have joined in our crazy antics along the way, opened your hearts to Oli and Humphrey, and become part of our blog and social media world.
+We don’t often bake dog-friendly cakes, other than barkdays (of course!), but I couldn’t resist.
+This red velvet pupcake recipe was created for our blogiversary.
+Three years ago (after much encouragement from folks who knew about my treats and toys) the dogs got their own blog and the makings of Dalmatian DIY were born.
+Thanks to all of you for joining our crazy antics!
+We love how you’ve opened your hearts to Oli and Humphrey, and become part of our blog and social media world.
 We look forward to creating and sharing more in years to come.

 Creating Red Velvet Inspired Dog-Friendly Pupcakes